piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 ### Improve Windows!

-These are some things I believe would help you improve your experience on Windows.
+These are some things I believe would help improve your experience on Windows.

 - Decrease scaling.